christopherstock/MinerTS/README.md

 ## Play online!

-You can also run the game here:
+You can play a hosted version of this project here:

 https://christopherstock.github.io/MinerTS/dist/